IIIF/website/source/training+outreach/online_training.md

         *   Work on projects and presentation
 </div>

-No prior knowledge of IIIF is required and the core sessions should be easily accessible to those with confidence using the Web.
-Prior knowledge of HTML and [JSON syntax](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is useful but not required.

-## Overview
+## Workshop overview

-Following the success of the online workshop in June we are offering the opportunity to take part in another edition of this course.
-Participants will follow the [online workshop materials](https://training.iiif.io/iiif-online-workshop/) including watching videos on the Image, Presentation APIs and using annotations with IIIF.
+During the five-day workshop, participants will follow the [online workshop materials](https://training.iiif.io/iiif-online-workshop/), including watching videos on the Image, Presentation APIs, and using annotations with IIIF.

-Support will be given by the IIIF Technical Coordinator in the form of a group slack channel, daily group check-in sessions and 1 to 1 meetings.
-Participants will be encouraged to bring their own images to the workshop and work on a project during the week putting in to practice what they are learning and these will be demoed to other participants on the last day of the workshop.
+Support will be given by the IIIF Technical Coordinator in the form of a group Slack channel, daily group check-in sessions, and 1-on-1 meetings.
+Participants will be encouraged to bring their own images to the workshop and work on a project during the week putting in to practice what they are learning.
+These will be demoed to other participants on the last day of the workshop.

 After this class, participants will be able to:
 - Run a local image server